Do You Need a Water Filter in Melbourne? Honest 2026 Answer

 $100–$200/year for a product that only filters one tap and may not remove chloramine

-A whole-house system treats every tap for roughly $350/year in maintenance
+A whole-house system treats every tap for roughly $350 per 12–18 months

 Our Honest Recommendation

-We’re a plumbing business that installs water filters, so of course, we have a commercial interest.
-But we also want to be the company you trust, not the one that scares you into buying something you didn’t need.
+We’re a plumbing business that installs water filters, so of course we have a commercial interest.
+But we’d rather be the company you trust than the one that scares you into buying something you didn’t need.
+Our genuine position:

-If you own a standalone home in Melbourne, a whole-house water filter is one of the best quality-of-life upgrades you can make for around $1,100.
-The water tastes better, your skin feels better, your appliances last longer, and you stop spending money on bottled water or jug cartridges.
-It’s not about safety, it’s about upgrading from safe water to genuinely good water.
+If you own a standalone home in Melbourne, a whole-house water filter (from $3,300 installed) is one of the best quality-of-life upgrades you can make.
+Better taste, better showers, longer-lasting appliances, and no more bottled water or jug cartridges.
+It’s not about safety – it’s about upgrading from safe water to genuinely good water.

-If you’re in a western suburb or outer growth corridor, the case is even stronger.
-Chloramine-treated water doesn’t improve by sitting in a jug or boiling it.
-You need a proper filtration system with the right media to remove it.
+If you’re in a western suburb or growth corridor, the case is stronger.
+Chloramine-treated water doesn’t improve by sitting in a jug or boiling it – you need the right filter media to remove it.

-If you’re in an apartment or renting, an under-sink reverse osmosis system gives you the purest possible drinking water without needing access to the building’s main water line.
+If you’re in an apartment or renting, an under-sink reverse osmosis system ($1,100 installed) gives you the purest drinking water without touching the building’s main line.

-And if you’re not ready yet, that’s fine too.
+And if you’re not ready yet, that’s fine.
 Bookmark this page.
-When you start noticing the taste, the dry skin, or the bottled water bills piling up, you’ll know where to find us
+When the taste, dry skin, or bottled-water bills start adding up, you’ll know where to find us.

 Table of Contents